-At the heart of the Jazzschule Berlin is our state certified “Beginner’s Improvisation Course” which can be taken here in Berlin or as a distance learning module and even at our summer camp in Austria.
+At the heart of the Jazzschule Berlin is our state certified “Basic Course Jazz Standards” which can be taken here in Berlin or as a distance learning module and even at our summer camp in Austria.
 Other classes compliment this course, providing a comprehensive programme of musical training.

 What will I learn and how

 The question is not so much what you’ll learn, but rather how you’ll learn it.
 To improvise with confidence, a well-trained ear is essential.
 Theoretical knowledge alone is not enough.
 In our “Beginner’s Improvisation Course” (also available as a Distance Learning Course) you’ll discover for yourself how to “hear musically”.
 Each lesson is structured as follows: